atomicjolt/react_rails_starter_app/README.md

-# Canvas Starter App
+# LTI Starter App

-This project provides a starting point for building a Canvas LTI or OAuth application.
+This project provides a starting point for building an LTI or OAuth application.

-## Build a new application using the Canvas Starter App Rails application template:
+## Build a new application using the LTI Starter App Rails application template:
-rails new my_app -m https://raw.githubusercontent.com/atomicjolt/canvas_starter_app/master/template.rb
+rails new my_app -m https://raw.githubusercontent.com/atomicjolt/lti_starter_app/master/template.rb

-## Running Canvas Starter App
+## Running LTI Starter App

 ### With Foreman
 Foreman makes it simple to startup all the services required to run the application in development mode.
 To start the application using foreman simply run: